Maximise your money

 Tell the adviser if you're in rent arrears or struggling to feed your children.

-Have bank statements ready.
-Make sure you know how much you spend on things like food, gas and electricity.
+Have bank statements ready and make sure you know how much you spend on things like food, gas and electricity.

-You normally get a same day decision.
-You can be paid on the same day.
+You normally get a same day decision and you can be paid on the same day.